Khola Maryam Hübsch

-Khola Maryam Hübsch (born October 25, 1980, in Frankfurt am Main) is a German journalist and writer of German-Indian origin.
+Khola Maryam Hübsch (born 25 October 1980, in Frankfurt am Main) is a German journalist and writer of German-Indian origin.
 Hübsch is the daughter of the German writer Hadayatullah Hübsch.
 She is a prominent member of the Ahmadiyya Muslim Community of Germany.

 Work

 Khola Maryam Hübsch studied journalism, the German language, book science and psychology at the Johannes Gutenberg University in Mainz.
 She writes for German newspapers, including the Frankfurter Allgemeine Zeitung, the Frankfurter Rundschau the Die Welt and a number of scientific publications and holds nationwide lectures about Islam.
-The German broadcaster, ARD designated Hübsch as the "öffentliche Gesicht der muslimischen Frauen in Deutschland", i.e., " the public face of Muslim women in Germany" and declared Hübsch was as "gern gesehener Gast in Talkshows; ihre Meinung findet Gehör", in other words, a guest in talk shows whose opinion will always be heard.
-For seven years she served as the national representative for interfaith dialogue of Lajna Imaillah, the women's auxiliary organization of the Ahmadiyya Muslim Community of Germany and as well as a presenter for Aspekte des Islam and Islam im Brennpunkt on MTA, an Islamic TV channel.
+The German broadcaster, ARD designated Hübsch as the "öffentliche Gesicht der muslimischen Frauen in Deutschland", i.e., "the public face of Muslim women in Germany" and declared Hübsch was as "gern gesehener Gast in Talkshows; ihre Meinung findet Gehör", in other words, a guest in talk shows whose opinion will always be heard.
+For seven years she served as the national representative for interfaith dialogue of Lajna Imaillah, the women's auxiliary organisation of the Ahmadiyya Muslim Community of Germany and as well as a presenter for Aspekte des Islam and Islam im Brennpunkt on MTA, an Islamic TV channel.